taupiqueur/chrome-shortcuts/docs/manual.md

 `copyTitle` | Copy title of selected tabs | | | `⌥ KeyY`
 `copyTitleAndURL` | Copy title and URL of selected tabs | | | `⇧ KeyY`

+> [!NOTE]
-**Note**: If Chrome notifications are enabled, Shortcuts will show you a message for copied text.
+> If Chrome notifications are enabled,
+> Shortcuts will show you a message for copied text.

 ### Web search